-299. Whoever causes death by doing an act with the intention of causing death, or with the intention of causing such bodily injury as is likely to cause death, or with the knowledge that he is likely by such act to cause death, commits the offence of culpable homicide.
+- 299. Whoever causes death by doing an act - (a) with the intention of causing death; - (b) with the intention of causing such bodily injury as is likely to cause death; or - (c) with the knowledge that he is likely by such act to cause death, commits the offence of culpable homicide.

 - (a) A lays sticks and turf over a pit, with the intention of thereby causing death, or with knowledge that death is likely to be thereby caused.
-Z, believing the ground to be firm, treads on it, falls in, and is killed: A has committed the offence of culpable homicide. - (b) A knows Z to be behind a bush.
+Z, believing the ground to be firm, treads on it, falls in and is killed.
+A has committed the offence of culpable homicide. - (b) A knows Z to be behind a bush.
 B does not know it.
-A, intending to cause, or knowing it to be likely to cause, Z's death, induces B to fire at the bush.
-B fires, and kills Z: Here B may be guilty of no offence; but A has committed the offence of culpable homicide. - (c) A, by shooting at a fowl with intent to kill and steal it, kills B, who is behind a bush, A not knowing that he was there: Here, although A was doing an unlawful act, he was not guilty of culpable homicide, as he did not intend to kill B, or to cause death by doing an act that he knew was likely to cause death.
+A, intending to cause, or knowing it to be likely to cause Z's death, induces B to fire at the bush.
+B fires and kills Z: Here, B may be guilty of no offence; but A has committed the offence of culpable homicide.

-Explanation 1-A person who causes bodily injury to another, who is labouring under a disorder, disease, or bodily infirmity, and thereby accelerates the death of that other, shall be deemed to have caused his death.

-Explanation 2-Where death is caused by bodily injury, the person who causes such bodily injury shall be deemed to have caused the death, although, by resorting to proper remedies and skilful treatment, the death might have been prevented.

-Explanation 3-The causing of the death of a child in the mother's womb is not homicide.
-But it may amount to culpable homicide to cause the death of a living child if any part of that child has been brought forth, though the child may not have breathed or been completely born.
+- (c) A, by shooting at a fowl with intent to kill and steal it, kills B, who is behind a bush.
+A not knowing that he was there.
+Here, although A was doing an unlawful act, he was not guilty of culpable homicide, as he did not intend to kill B, or to cause death by doing an act that he knew was likely to cause death. - Explanation 1 A person who causes bodily injury to another, who is labouring under a disorder, disease, or bodily infirmity, and thereby accelerates the death of that other, is deemed to have caused his death. - Explanation 2 Where death is caused by bodily injury, the person who causes such bodily injury is deemed to have caused the death, although by resorting to proper remedies and skilful treatment, the death might have been prevented. - Explanation 3 The causing of the death of a child in the mother's womb is not homicide.
+But it may amount to culpable homicide to cause death of a living child if any part of that child has been brought forth, though the child may not have breathed or been completely born.

+Murder

-- 300. Except in the cases hereinafter excepted, culpable Murder homicide is murder - (a) if the act by which the death is caused is done with the intention of causing death; or - (b) if it is done with the intention of causing such bodily injury as the offender knows to be likely to cause the death of the person to whom the harm is caused; or - (c) if it is done with the intention of causing such bodily injury to any person, and the bodily injury intended to be inflicted is sufficient, in the ordinary course of nature, to cause death; or - (d) if the person committing the act knows that it is so imminently dangerous that it must, in all probability, cause death, or such bodily injury as is likely to cause death, and commits such act without any excuse for incurring the risk of causing death or such injury as aforesaid.
+- 300. Except in the cases hereinafter excepted, culpable homicide is murder - (a) if the act by which the death is caused is done with the intention of causing death; - (b) if it is done with the intention of causing such bodily injury as the offender knows to be likely to cause the death of the person to whom the harm is caused; - (c) if it is done with the intention of causing such bodily injury to any person, and the bodily injury intended to be inflicted is sufficient, in the ordinary course of nature, to cause death; or - (d) if the person committing the act knows that it is so imminently dangerous that it must, in all probability, cause death or such bodily injury as is likely to cause death, and commits such act without any excuse for incurring the risk of causing death or such injury as aforesaid.